DrewWing/EDrewcatedGuesser/README.md

 Python printing in colors (Colors class) was taken from [Rene-d](https://gist.github.com/rene-d/9e584a7dd2935d0f461904b9f2950007).

 Google sheets api was implemented with lots of help from [their sample program](https://github.com/googleapis/google-api-python-client/blob/main/samples/service_account/tasks.py) and [quickstart](https://developers.google.com/sheets/api/quickstart/python).

+Thanks to viniciusarrud on GitHub in [this Joblib issue](https://github.com/joblib/joblib/issues/1496#issuecomment-1788968714) for a solution to a particular bug involving pathing on Windows.

 ## More documentation goes here!
 As always, this is a work in progress and has some bugs.
 Errors should be both printed to the terminal and appended to `error.log` with a timestamp.